hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ###### *`TssParticipantDirectory`*

-This class holds all information about the participants in the scheme.
-Including: participants' EC public keys, public shares, private shares, number of shares.
+This class contains all the information about the participants in the scheme.
+This includes participants' EC public keys, total shares, and owned shares.

 ###### *`TssService`*

-Class that implements all the TSS operations allowing:
+A class that implements all the TSS operations allowing:

 * Generate TSSMessages out of a random PrivateShare
 * Generate TSSMessages out of a list of PrivateShares